Humanity-s-Last-Code-Exam/HLCE/HLCE/ICPC-World-Finals_scripts/readme.md

 ## 1. Generate LLM Responses

 To start, use the prompts provided in the problem files to generate responses from your language model.
 Particularly, arrange the outputs in the following format.
+An example is in the examples/icpc_filter_merge.json file, with the required fields structured as follows:
 ```
 [
+    {
+        "question_title": "xxx",
+        "platform": "xxx",
+        "question_id": "xxx",
+        "question_content": "xxx",
-    {"question_id": "id1", "code_list": ["code1", "code2"]},
+        "code_list": ["code1", "code2"]
+    },
+    {
+        "question_title": "xxx",
+        "platform": "xxx",
+        "question_id": "xxx",
+        "question_content": "xxxt",
-    {"question_id": "id2", "code_list": ["code1", "code2"]}
+        "code_list": ["code1", "code2"]
+    }
 ]

 ```

 ## 2. Evaluation